KasparsMazurs/Find_Pictures/README.md

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+1. Log in to GitHub and locate the GitHub Repository
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. The page will automatically refresh.
+6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 The live link can be found <a href="https://kasparsmazurs.github.io/Find_Pictures/" target="_blank">here</a>

 ## Credits